dbt-labs/docs.getdbt.com/website/docs/docs/contributing/documenting-a-new-adapter.md

 If you've already [built an adapter](/website/docs/docs/contributing/building-a-new-adapter.md), and [tested your adapter]((/website/docs/docs/contributing/testing-a-new-adapter.md)), it's time to document it so the dbt community will know that it exists and how to use it!

 ## General Guidelines
+To best inform the dbt community of the new adapter, you will be contribtute to dbt's open-source documentation site, which uses the [Docusauraus project](https://docusaurus.io/).

-### Docusaurus conventions
+### Conventions

 Each `.md` file you create needs a header that looks like the below.
-The document id given below will also be need to be added to the config file: `website/sidebars.js`
+The document id given below will also be need to be added to the config file: `website/sidebars.js`.

 ```
 ---